Incantation (video game)

 Incantation is a Super Nintendo Entertainment System platforming game released in 1996 by Titus France.
-Targeted towards young children, Incantation was released in late 1996, near the end of the lifetime of the Super NES.

 Gameplay

 The player controls a young wizard who has to complete several levels.
 Enemies are defeated by using different ranged spells that can be found throughout the levels, with different firing patterns and power.
 Some levels require players to pick up a certain amount of items while other have a boss battle.

+Development and release

 Reception

-Captain Squideo for GamePro gave the game a 2.5 out of 5 for graphics, 1.5 for sound, and 2.0 for both control and funfactor.

-Maniac gave it a 62 out of 100.
+Incantation received average reviews.
+Electronic Gaming Monthly highlighted the colorful graphics, but deemed the game suitable for young children due to it being too easy.
+GamePro's Captain Squideo wrote that "The sound effects and weak music add little, and the graphics are cartoony.
+We need new 16-bit titles, but Incantation isn't one you'll remember long".